barrysweeney/personal-site/content/blog/first-mern-site/index.md

 ## Conclusion

-As I learn more and find the personal need, I'll likely go back and add more features while cleaning up the code as I go.
+As I learn more and find the personal need, I'll likely go back and add more features, cleaning up the code as I go.
 When I have some more experience under my belt I'd also like to add tests.